ncihtan/htan_missing_manual/data_submission/creating_ids.md

 HTA209_1_B3\
 HTA209_1_B8

 Analogous to research participant IDs, the unique integer value following `<participant_id>_B` is determined entirely by the source HTAN Center/TNP.
-The ID must not have [leading zeros](https://en.wikipedia.org/wiki/Leading_zero).
+The ID must not have <a href="https://en.wikipedia.org/wiki/Leading_zero" target="_blank" rel="noopener noreferrer">leading zeros</a>.
 Additional underscores are allowed after Binteger.
 For example, HTA209_1_B1_234 would be allowed.
 However, IDs must be less than 50 characters in length.

 #### Data Files
 Data files that result from biospecimens have identifiers which follow the pattern: